SillyTavern/SillyTavern-Docs/Usage/faq.md

 1. Under Chat Completion Source, select OpenAI
 1. Paste the API key you saved in the previous step
 1. Click the Connect button.
 Confirm it says Valid.
-1. By default, SillyTavern will use GPT 3.5 Turbo.
-If you have access to GPT-4, you really want to be using that for the highest quality, but educate yourself on the pricing.
+1. By default, SillyTavern will use GPT-4 Turbo.
+You can choose a different model, but educate yourself on the pricing.

 ### Test your setup

 1. In SillyTavern's top bar, click Character Management at the far right
-1. Select an existing character such as Coding Sensei
+1. Select an existing character such as Seraphina
-1. In the text box at the bottom, write something to Coding Sensei, then press Enter or click the Send button
+1. In the text box at the bottom, write something to Seraphina, then press Enter or click the Send button

-If you did everything right, after a few seconds, Coding Sensei should respond.
+If you did everything right, after a few seconds, Seraphina should respond.

 ## Can I use SillyTavern on my phone or tablet?

-iPhones and iPads are not capable of running the whole SillyTavern app, but since it's just a web interface, you can run it on another computer on your home wifi, and then access it in your mobile browser.
+iPhones and iPads are not capable of running the whole SillyTavern app, but since it's just a web interface, you can run it on another computer on your home Wi-Fi, and then access it in your mobile browser.
 Refer to <https://docs.sillytavern.app/usage/remoteconnections/>

 For Android users, in addition to the above, you can run the whole SillyTavern directly on your phone, without needing a PC, using the Termux app.
 Refer to <https://rentry.org/STAI-Termux> .
-(NOTE: Termux installations are not officially supported, and we cnanot guarantee it will work.)
+(NOTE: Termux installations are not officially supported, and we can't guarantee it will work.)

 ## I tried to import a PNG character card but got an error that it's invalid.
 Why?